joshua-perez-64/project-2/README.md

 5. **Granular classification** into Type 1, Type 2, and pre-diabetic cases, to improve disease risk prediction.
 6. **Develop a risk assessment application** that would flag users for potential diabetes risk and encourage them to seek medical advice.

+---

-Job Market analysis:
+# Job Market Analysis

-Disease burden on diabetes in the US is about 38.4 million for people of all ages.
-Furthermore, the population continues to age which will make diabetes more prevalent in the future.
-Accoording to Dr. Rowley from the NIH, diabetes should increase to 55 million by 2030.
-This shows the need for acting on the disease burden.
-Jobs in healthcare management should grow around 28% by 2021-2031.
-Depending on how wholistic we want our data to be, the cost depending on staying in one region can range from $75,000-$300,000 dollars.
-This value is based on grants given by universities to be about $50,000 to including costs for a public health researcher and global doctors' opinions.
+The disease burden of diabetes in the US is approximately 38.4 million people across all ages.
+As the population continues to age, diabetes is expected to become even more prevalent in the future.
+According to **Dr. Rowley from the NIH**, diabetes cases are projected to increase to **55 million by 2030**.
+This highlights the urgent need to address the growing disease burden.

+Jobs in healthcare management are anticipated to grow by around **28% from 2021 to 2031**, reflecting the increasing demand for professionals in this sector.
+The cost of addressing this issue, depending on the scope and region, can range from **$75,000 to $300,000**.
+This estimate is based on grants typically awarded by universities (around **$50,000**), and includes costs for public health researchers and incorporating global healthcare opinions from doctors and experts.

+---

 # Citations
     Teboul, Alex.
 “Diabetes Health Indicators Dataset.”
 Kaggle, 8 Nov.
 2021, www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset.